MIC-DKFZ/batchgenerators/Readme.md

 [![Build Status](https://travis-ci.org/MIC-DKFZ/batchgenerators.svg?branch=master)](https://travis-ci.org/MIC-DKFZ/batchgenerators)

 ## Windows is not (yet) supported!!
-Batchgenerators makes heavy use of python multithreading and python multithreading on windows is a problem.
+Batchgenerators makes heavy use of python multiprocessing and python multiprocessing on windows is a problem.
 We are trying to find a solution but as of now batchgenerators won't work on Windows!

 ### Important!
 Starting from version 1.14.6 numpy has issues with multiprocessing.
 Mutrix multiplications (as we are using